 Over the past several years, cryptocurrency — also known as virtual currency — has gone from a fringe investing strategy and questionably nefarious trading method to a more credible and increasingly accepted form of payment.
 According to NBC News, roughly 21 percent of adults have owned cryptocurrencies in recent years, such as Bitcoin, Ethereum, Tether, and many others.
 This statistic is incredibly astounding when we realize cryptocurrency has existed for only 15 years.

 Crypto is not a flash-in-the-pan fad: even large, blue-chip companies such as AT&T accept this type of payment.
-However, as crypto’s popularity booms, so will the tax requirements.
+As crypto’s popularity blooms, so will the tax requirements.
 Currently, the process of reporting crypto gains and losses is fairly straightforward.
 A little preparation can help cryptocurrency holders and CPAs quickly and easily file gains and losses — but before we go into those details, let’s take a quick look at how cryptocurrency has changed the financial landscape.

 A Brief Explanation of Cryptocurrency